henrycosentino/jobs_data_analysis/README.md

 ## Project Overview

-The purpose of this project is to explore the effect of higher- or lower-than-expected economic data releases on 2-year and 10-year U.S. Treasury yields.
+The purpose of this project is to explore the effect of higher- or lower-than-expected job market data releases on 2-year and 10-year U.S. Treasury yields.

 ## Steps Involved:

 - Extract data from the Bloomberg Terminal using the API and import it into Excel.

 - Define Nonfarm Payrolls (NFP) Survey Delta as the difference between the actual data release and Bloomberg's survey estimate of Wall Street’s forecast:
-  - A positive NFP Survey Delta means the change in NFP was higher than forecasted by Wall Street.
+  - A positive NFP Survey Delta means the NFP change was higher than Wall Street forecasted.
     - This can indicate economic strength or strengthening, potentially causing rates to sell off.
   - A negative NFP Survey Delta means the change in NFP was lower than forecasted by Wall Street.
     - This can indicate economic weakness or weakening, potentially causing rates to rally.